torkvato/CombatStats-MM67-mod/README.md

 However, for the convenience and in-depth analyis of the party the following features were introduced:

-- **Classic Combat log**
+- **Classic Combat log file**
     - Logging every damage dealt (and received), with the timestamp, player, target, damage amount, kind and source (melee, ranged or specific spell)
     - CSV save format, customizable
-    - You can do you own parsing and processing, but we already have some implemented in the mod for game stats
+    - You can do you own parsing and processing, but essential things already implemented in-game
 - **In-game mini combat log**
     -  MM9-style, showing the details of the last dozen party/monsters hits
     -  Colored for ease of use